WindowAnalysisResult#

 • ValueError – folder_path does not exist

-• ValueError – Expected exactly one pickle and one json file in folder_path (when pickle_name/json_name not specified)
+• ValueError – Expected exactly one parquet and one json file in folder_path (when parquet_name/json_name not specified)

-• FileNotFoundError – Specified pickle_name or json_name not found
+• FileNotFoundError – Specified parquet_name or json_name not found

 Returns: